Alexander Volfovich: High positions within the army

 While in his position, he was promoted to his current rank in June 2012.
 In 2018, by decree of President Alexander Lukashenko, he was appointed to the post of the First Deputy Chief of the General Staff of the Belarusian Armed Forces.
 He served in this position for just two years before being appointed by presidential decree in January 2020 as Chief of the General Staff, First Deputy Minister of Defence of Belarus.
 He became the Secretary of the Security Council on 26 January 2021.
 He was promoted to the rank of Lieutenant general a month later.

+Sanctions

 He was put under sanctions by Lithuania over his role in suppressing the 2020 Belarusian protests.
+In 2022, Volfovich was included in the Specially Designated Nationals and Blocked Persons List of the US and in the sanctions lists of the European Union, the United Kingdom, New Zealand, Japan, Switzerland, Canada, Australia and Ukraine.

 Personal life

-His son Maxim (born 1990) is an officer in the Belorussian armed forces.
+His son Maxim (born 1990) is an officer in the Belarusian Armed Forces.
 Until recently, Maxim commanded a mechanized battalion at the 6th Guards Kiev-Berlin Mechanised Brigade, which is stationed in Grodno.
 His brother Dmitry Volfovich is a military commissar in Vitebsk, being a veteran of the First Chechen War as part of the Russian Federal Counterintelligence Service.
 During the war he was captured by forces of the Chechen Republic of Ichkeria, being released in December 1994.